Computing at Eastrop

 As Computing underpins today’s modern lifestyle it is essential that all pupils gain the confidence and ability, that they need in this subject, to prepare them for the challenge of a rapidly developing and changing technological world.
 The use of Computing will enhance and extend children’s learning across the whole curriculum whilst developing motivation and social skills.

-We have created progression of skills documents to show how the teaching of Computing changes and evolves from Nursery to the end of KS1 (2-7)
+We have created progression documents to show how the teaching of Computing changes and evolves from Nursery to the end of KS1 (2-7)

 Please click this link to see our Eastrop Computing Progression document

 We have split our computing curriculum into three key areas; Information Technology, Digital Literacy and Computing Science.
 Our curriculum content follows the Rising Stars cross-curricular approach to ensure all objectives are covered from the National Curriculum using a range of different technological media within a variety of subject areas.

 Staying safe online is a crucial part of e-safety and is taught each term to build on and continue to reinforce it's important in our digital age.
 Children follow key rules on e-safety to ensure they use technology safely and understand the importance of an open dialogue about what is happen during their app or web based usage.

 This is also further embedded at Eastrop through our ever growing safeguarding culture and is our focus for class assemblies during Term 3.

 Please click this link for a booklet on being a Digital Parent

 Please click this link for a story to support e-safety on home devices

 The computer programming element of the curriculum includes some new vocabulary and to help demystify some of these terms, here are some useful explanations: